ARTICLE Anya Kussler

 How do I keep my gravel driveway in good nick?

 Provided you give it the required ongoing TLC, your gravel driveway can last as long as a whole century (no kidding!).
 You’ll regularly need to rake the gravel to keep it even and looking the part, though, as well as applying a herbicide to ward off weeds and pests.
+Mitre 10 has a wide range of outdoor cleaners to choose from which can help with this - consult a specialist if you are unsure of what to choose.

 Gravel also requires more intensive TLC long term.
 Depending on the type of stones that you choose, how efficient your drainage is, how often the driveway is used and by which types of vehicles, you’ll need to top up the gravel to keep the surface even and at its optimum level every two to four years.
-This is particularly necessary if the gravel tends to shift around a lot, for example if your driveway is sloped, or if you live in a snow-prone area.
+This is particularly necessary if the gravel tends to shift around a lot, for example, if your driveway is sloped, or if you live in a snow prone area.

 If you would like to discuss options and ideas for your outdoor landscaping project, please use the enquiry form on this page to provide us with your contact details.
 We will get in touch with you at a time that suits you to discuss your landscaping design and build.
 If you would like to provide us with more information about your project, we have a more comprehensive enquiry form on our "Get in touch" page too.